Can a Person Stop Doing Drugs without Rehab?

 - Medication-Assisted Treatment (MAT), uses special medication in a combination with behavioral therapies to help with addiction treatment.
 It can help alleviate certain withdrawal symptoms and also can sometimes prevent relapse.
 Some rehab centers may offer this in combination with other therapies.

-Harmony Recovery Group
+Harmony Health Group

 We have grown to understand how important quality, highly individualized, evidence-based treatment plans are very much imperative for a patient’s recovery from drug and alcohol addiction.